• Skip to main content

 No-Bake Peanut Butter Balls are a Holiday Classic

-This easy n0-bake peanut butter ball recipe is a holiday classic.
+This easy no-bake peanut butter ball recipe is a holiday classic.
 They are so delicious and a family favorite.
-The Christmas season is not allowed to start in my house until the peanut butter balls are made.
-They are perfect for potlucks, parties, office gatherings, and they make great gifts.
+The Christmas season is not allowed to start in my house until the peanut butter balls, Biscoff truffles, and homemade toffee are made.
+They are perfect for potlucks, parties, and office gatherings, and they make great gifts.

 For over 3 decades I have made these every year and they are still the #1 requested and craved item by my family and friends every December.
 Just a few ingredients bring so much joy to so many people each year.
 This is on the goodie plates that I deliver to our neighbors every year.
 My neighbors are some lucky people if I say so myself.